cleversoap/iota-net/README.md

 - __fault tolerant__ - Your connection goes down?
 It's on you to handle it.
 - __channel manager__ - Your only channel is the endpoint you connect to.
 - __serialiser / deserialiser__ - Your only format is undelimited bytes.
-- __multi-threaded__ - You are in charge of threading - eg: everything blocks.
+- __multi-threaded__ - You are in charge of threading ie. everything blocks.
--

 ## References